jarrah31/Google-StreetView-Publish-WebGUI/README.md

 # Setting Up client_secrets.json and config.json

 (for Windows, activate venv as described in the Windows instructions, and use notepad to edit the json files)
-1. Within the terminal, navigate to project directory
-    ```bash
-    cd ~/Google-StreetView-Publish-WebGUI
-    ```
-2. Start venv if not done so already
-    ```bash
-    source streetview/bin/activate
-    ```
+1. **Navigate to Your Project Directory**: `cd Google-StreetView-Publish-WebGUI`
-3. Create a new file called "client_secrets.json" within the root of project direcotry (same place where app.py is located)
+2. **Create a new file called "client_secrets.json":** (same place where app.py is located) **macOS:** `nano client_secrets.json`
-    ```bash
-    nano client_secrets.json
-    ```
+   **Windows:** Create a new text file using notepad.
+   **Caution on Windows**
+   If you create a text file on Windows via File Explorer, it may actually be called `client_secrets.json.txt` even if it displays `client_secrets.json`.
+   To check, find the option to show filename extensions, and correct if necessary.

-4. Paste in the json below and replace the following text within the quotes (keeping the quotes)
+3. Paste in the json below and replace the following text within the quotes (keeping the quotes)
     ```
     YOUR_OAUTH_CLIENT ID
     YOUR_OAUTH_CLIENT_SECRET